ShanelkaPramuditha/IWT-Project-Social-Ad-Wizards/README.md

 ✔   D - Delete items from the sample gallery.

 CRUD 03 :
-✖   C - Add FAQ questions and answers.
+✖   C - Ask, Add FAQ questions and answers.
 ✖   R - Read and display questions and answers.
 ✖   U - Update previous questions and answers.
 ✖   D - Delete questions and answers from the FAQ table.